By using our website, you agree to the use of our cookies.

 Gaelic Football Legend & Media Personality

-He presented the Sunday Game highlights programme during the summer months until 2009.
-That year Pat was replaced by Des Cahill and he return to his familiar analyse’s seat.
-He writes a weekly column in the Sunday World newspaper.
+Following his retirement from Gaelic football, Spillane developed a glittering career in the media.
+Joining the Sunday Game team as a co-commentator in 1992 before later working as a studio analyst, Pat quickly became a GAA fan-favourite for his opinionated viewpoints and uncompromising attitude.
+The GAA Legend also presented the Sunday Game highlights programme during the summer months until 2009.
+Following this stint as presented Pat was replaced by Des Cahill and he returned to his familiar analyse’s seat.
+The GAA Legend & presenter also writes a weekly column in the Sunday World newspaper.

 Won 8 All Ireland titles with Kerry, and a joint record of 9 All-Star awards.
 He also has 12 Munster medals.